|Award winning Goldstar Racing Loft, winner of the AU National Loft of the Year

 1. Pictures of lofts inside and out plus pictures of our racing pigeons.

-2. Race records of our birds in club and Combine competition.
+2. Race records of our birds in club, Combine, and Concourse competition.

 3. Hints and tips on health care of the birds, breeding, training and racing techniques.